Liugaga-vvv/scenarios/python/lab-python-multiprocessing/step2.md

 ## Exercise

-Now follow the above code and use the `map()` function to apply `square()` to each number in the range of 0 to 999999 to output the result.
-And use the "with" statement to ensure that the process pool is properly closed when processing is completed.
-Please complete this exercise.
+Please complete `complex_square.py`, follow the code above and use the `map()` function to apply `square()` to each number in the range 0 to 999999 to output the result.
+And use the `with' statement to ensure that the process pool is properly closed when processing is complete.